 The pediatricians, nurse practitioners, and staff at Child and Adolescent Clinic are committed to helping you and your infant succeed as a breastfeeding team.
-We offer consultations with an Internationally Certified Lactation Consultant routinely.
-In fact, we believe that each breastfeeding mother should meet with our Lactation Consultant once around the time of the baby's first clinic vist, to help prevent problems before they occur.
 If you choose to breastfeed your infant, we will be there to help you!

 Dr. Sue has had opportunity to answer a few common breastfeeding questions, below.